 The future of every community lies in capturing the passion, imagination and resources of its people.
-New Venture Operation provides students with an in-depth understanding of the processes involved in developing sustainable enterprises and providing value to the community.
+Venturing in Action provides students with an in-depth understanding of the processes involved in developing sustainable enterprises and providing value to the community.
 In this course students will acquire real-world skills and experience by working with local businesses.

-The New Venture Operation course (ENT321 forms part of the Entrepreneurship minor, but can be taken as an elective course for students in their final year of study.
+The Venturing in Action course (ENT321 forms part of the Entrepreneurship major or minor, but may also be taken as an elective course for students in their final year of study.
 Students have the opportunity to work with dynamic entrepreneurial ventures, applying theory to implement their project, and gaining valuable experience in a small business context.

 Over a 12 week course, student teams gain an understanding of the business they are working with in the first 2 to 3 weeks by finding out more about the entrepreneur, or leadership team, the internal and external activities.

 During the following weeks they produce 3 to 4 deliverables for that business, supported by relevant learning material in class, as well as experienced business mentors.

 Some examples of the deliverables students have worked on are crowdfunding campaigns, developing an online store, market research, new product launches, social media campaigns and video lead generation programs.
 Alumni highly recommend this course, especially for students who have entrepreneurial aspirations or who value an exciting innovative environment.

 Benefits for business and students

 Local businesses value this experience, since they have the opportunity to: